 The other DLC is called Dawnguard, and is centred on a group of vampires who plan to take over the world, mwa ha ha!
 You can either choose to join them or the Dawnguard, a group of vampire hunters.
 Each side has its own benefit and you’ll want to play the DLC twice to see both sides of the story.
 Joining the vampires gives you the ability to transform into a vampire lord.
 In this guise you hover above the ground, draining health from your enemies and dealing a lot of melee damage.
 You can also summon gargoyles to fight for you and turn into a cloud of bats to teleport nearby.
 It’s not always ideal playing as a vampire lord, as you’ll sometimes find yourself too big to get through doorways.
 You’ll also be attacked on sight in the major towns and cities if you transform.
 Playing as the Dawnguard gets you some neat toys to play with, including the crossbow.

+It’s worth mentioning the plethora of mods available on PC which can extend your Skyrim experience to no end.
+If you can think of a mod, chances are it exists, whether it’s graphical enhancements, gameplay tweaks or new items, locations and even quests, the possibilities are endless.
 There’s still so much I’ve left out, and to try and describe every aspect of Skyrim would fill an encyclopaedia.
 In fact, the official Legendary Edition strategy guide is no less than 1100 pages long and contains more words than the entire Lord of the Rings trilogy.
 Ultimately, it’s up to you to discover Skyrim for yourself.
 No two players will have the same experience with the game.
 But no matter who you are this is a game you have to have played in your life.
 Whether you’re a seasoned RPG player or have never touched one in your life, you will enjoy this game.
 To deny yourself this game would be to deny yourself one of the best experiences in recent gaming history.

-I have thought long and hard about giving this game our very first 10/10 score.
+I have thought long and hard about giving this game our very first 5 star score.
 No it’s not perfect, there are flaws.
 But the game gets so many things right that these flaws are like a small stone on a perfect white sandy beach.
 Ok, that’s a terrible simile but what I’m trying to say is that the flaws don’t affect the overall quality of the game and you won’t notice them unless you concentrate hard.
 Did I mention I think you should play this game?